 - A recent passport-size color photograph taken against a white background.
-This should display a full-face view in which the visa applicant is facing the camera directly, as side or angled views are not accepted.
+This should display a full-face view in which the visa applicant is facing the camera directly, as a side or angled views are not accepted.
 A non-refundable return ticket to the country of origin.

 - A certificate of vaccination against meningitis issued not more than 3 years and not less than 10 days prior to entering Saudi Arabia.